 meeting the expenses of their own members.

-are items that need to be considered in public due to protect the
+there are items that need to be considered in public due to protect

-to be determined by the Board and there will be at least 4 meetings
+intervals to be determined by the Board and there will be at least

-sub-groups beforehand so that the advice of these can be considered
+relevant sub-groups beforehand so that the advice of these can be

-of activity which will be reviewed at each meeting to ensure it
+Programme of activity which will be reviewed at each meeting to

-least 7 working days in advance of a meeting.
-Draft minutes will be
+published at least 7 working days in advance of a meeting.
+Draft

-circulated to the Chairs for comment and circulated within 10
+minutes will be circulated to the Chairs for comment and circulated

-working days of each meeting.
-Final minutes and actions will be
+within 10 working days of each meeting.
+Final minutes and actions

-published after they have been ratified by the Board.
+will be published after they have been ratified by the

 BCF update and issues for consideration